hill19850213/vitis_ai_custom_platform/README.md

 `define URAM_DISABLE
 `define RAM_USAGE_LOW
 ```
+If you want to know the parameter of dpu_conf, you can refer to the PG338
 10. Generate the XO file by typing: <br />
 ***Make sure the path is <zu6eg_dpu_pkg directory>/DPU-TRD/prj/Vitis***.<br />
 ```make binary_container_1/dpu.xo DEVICE=zu6eg_custom```<br />